 Microscopes can come with prepared slides, blank slides, or both.
 They may also come with some of the solutions needed to prepare slides and care for the microscope and lenses.
 Some come in cases, and others come without but have slipcovers.
 Accessories are important, and the more things you find that come with the microscope, the easier it may be to use it right out of the packaging.

-- Portable, Battery-Powered Functionality – Great for backyard DIY experiments or classroom events, these kid-friendly microscopes feature LED lighting for easier visual identification.
+- THE FLEXIBILITY TO TAKE YOUR EXPERIMENTS anywhere with this PORTABLE kid’s microscope with BATTERY POWERED functionality.
+Great for backyard DIY experiments or classroom events, these kid-friendly microscopes feature DIMMABLE LED lighting for easier visual identification.

 OMANO JUNIORSCOPE Review

 This microscope kit has a complex microscope with magnifications of 40x, 100x, and 400x.
 It’s made for kids 8 and older, although many reviewers bought it for younger children who used it with full adult guidance and enjoyed it.

 It does have glass lenses, and can be paired with the Summit series KK2 1.3MP USB in order to take pictures or projecting the picture onto a computer.